TOP 19 PRODUCTIVITY HACKS FOR DESKTOP JOBS

 Have lunch with different colleagues, get a coffee with someone.
 Be curious about their topics and interests.
 They might be longer in the company and you can learn from them.

 Maybe you even prepare the talk by thinking about how you can help that person.
-Or later you realize this person might know something you don’t or which resource he/she has that you don’t or how he/she can help you with something.
+That person might know something you don’t.
+Thy may have a resource that you do not have.
+They might help you with something.

 Give and take, be friendly all the time and create Win-win situations.
 This is a real career and time boost!